-- Spend tons of money buying and lugging around huge water jugs
+Spend tons of money buying earth-killing water bottles or lugging around huge water jugs

-A Steripen is a great travel gift because you’ll not only help keep your traveler healthy, you’ll also save them loads of money (and trips to the grocery store).
+A Steripen is a great gift for people who travel because it’ll not only help keep them healthy, but you’ll also save them loads of money on water (and trips to the grocery store).